apache/druid/docs/do-not-merge.md

 You can now use UNNEST with MSQ queries.
 This lets you flatten and explode data during batch ingestion.
 For more information, see the [UNNEST tutorial](https://druid.apache.org/docs/latest/tutorials/tutorial-unnest-arrays/) and [UNNEST documentation](https://druid.apache.org/docs/latest/querying/sql/#unnest).

+You no longer need to include the context parameter `"enableUnnest": true` to run queries involving UNNEST.

 [#14886](https://github.com/apache/druid/pull/14886)

 ### Ingestion status